wpilibsuite/frc-docs/source/docs/software/driverstation/driver-station.rst

     - "USB" indicates if a roboRIO USB connection has been detected
     - "Firewall" indicates if any firewalls are detected as enabled.
 Enabled firewalls will show in orange (Dom = Domain, Pub = Public, Prv = Private)

-8. Reboot roboRIO - This button attempts to perform a remote reboot of the roboRIO (after clicking through a confirmation dialog).
+8. :guilabel:`Reboot roboRIO` - This button attempts to perform a remote reboot of the roboRIO (after clicking through a confirmation dialog).
-9. Restart Robot Code - This button attempts to restart the code running on the robot (but not restart the OS).
+9. :guilabel:`Restart Robot Code` - This button attempts to restart the code running on the robot (but not restart the OS).

 Setup Tab
 ---------